WHAT’S THE BEST PAINT COLOR THAT GOES WITH EVERYTHING?

-You’ll see a lot on Pinterest about ‘No Fail Neutrals / The Top 10 No Fail Paint Colours…’ and I’m here to burst your bubble and tell you, ‘there is no such thing as a no fail neutral’.
+You’ll see a lot on Pinterest about ‘No Fail Neutrals’ or, ‘The Top 10 No-Fail Paint Colours…’ I’m here to burst your bubble and tell you, ‘There is no such thing as a no-fail neutral.’

-Why?
-Oh Lordy, where do I start.
+Oh, Lordy, where do I start?

-The Easy to Please You: You want a great paint colour, but not at all costs.
+You want a great paint colour, but not at all costs.
 (Men often fall into this category).

 - You pick up dozens of paint samples and have them taped to or painted on your walls

-- There are empty wine bottles on your floor and dents in your wall from all of the head banging
+- There are empty wine bottles on your floor and dents in your wall from all of the headbanging

 So, take a deep breath and realize that sometimes you are up against Mother Nature and a wild assortment of other things that can make it challenging to pick the PERFECT colour for EVERY corner of EVERY wall.
 That is reality.

-- North facing light: Gray with a blueish cast
+- North-facing light: Gray with a blueish cast

 - East and West: Well, they are a hot mess as they change drastically from morning to afternoon, so we may as well not even go there